Monitoring IBM MQ

 Support matrix of IBM MQ connection mode

-See the following support matrix for IBM MQ connection mode:
+The following table outlines the support matrix for IBM MQ connection mode:

 Instana agent in a virtual or physical machine Local monitoring and remote monitoring Remote monitoring Remote monitoring